Liston, Essex

 Liston is a small village and civil parish in North Essex, England, located one mile WSW of Long Melford, on the banks of the River Stour.
 Its parish church dates back to the 12th century, in parts.
 The parish borders the River Stour, the boundary between Essex and Suffolk.
-The population of the village is included in the civil parish of Foxearth.
+At the 2021 census the parish had a population of 53.